The Science Of First Impressions Online

 Content Depth and Authority

-Research shows impressions evolve as people gather more data.
-For lawyers, blog articles, FAQ pages, and case insights extend the opportunity to demonstrate knowledge.
-Search engines reward content depth, while clients use it to validate competence.
+Research indicates that impressions evolve as people encounter more information.
+For lawyers, blog posts, FAQ pages, and practical insights create opportunities to demonstrate knowledge and judgement.
+Search engines reward this depth, and potential clients use it to validate whether the firm understands matters like theirs.

 User Experience Across Platforms

-First impressions are not limited to a homepage.
-Google Business profiles, LinkedIn pages, and even how a firm appears in search snippets all contribute.
-Uniform branding and messaging across channels prevent cognitive dissonance.
+First impressions rarely form on the homepage alone.
+Google Business profiles, LinkedIn pages, directory listings, and even how a firm appears in search snippets all contribute to the picture.
+Consistent branding and messaging across these touchpoints prevent the cognitive dissonance that arises when different channels tell different stories.

 Responsiveness and Follow-Up